dsdanielpark/ExceptNotifier/README.md

 - c.
 Give your bot a name & a username <br>
 - d.
 Copy your new Telegram bot’s token <br>
 - e.
 You have to click `Start_bot` and must enter anything to your bot.
    - Before use Notifier, Please use this to check if you follow guide.
-The Telegram bot may have a slight delay and it responded within 2-3 minutes.
+The Telegram bot may have a slight delay and it responded within 2-3 minutes. <br>

 *API TEST*
 ```python
 from ExceptNotifier import send_telegram_msg